-Is your indecisiveness about everything from the color scheme to the wedding theme not only driving you nuts, but your wedding planner and friends and family as well?
+Is your indecisiveness about everything from the color scheme to the wedding theme not only driving you nuts, but your wedding planner and friends and family, as well?
 Then it's time for an intervention!
-While it's super fun to flip through bridal magazines and browse the Pinterest in search of new ideas, there comes a certain point when you just have to say, "I do" and commit to that.
-Otherwise, you're going to make yourself and everyone else around you, your fiancé included, miserable (trust us, we know from experience).
+While it's super fun to flip through bridal magazines and browse through Pinterest in search of new ideas, there comes a certain point when you just have to say, "I do" and commit to that.
+Otherwise, you're going to make yourself and everyone else around you—your fiancé included—miserable (trust us, we know from experience).
 So without further adieu, here's how to actually get things done:

 It's what you were taught to do in school and the same rule certainly applies here.
 In fact, once you've told your wedding planner or vendor what you want, consider the matter finished, advises Sandy Malone, owner of Weddings in Vieques.
 "Changes should only be made if there's a serious problem or a lack of funds."
 Also, any final decisions should be discussed with your fiancé first, not after you've already put down a deposit.
 "And please don't torture your planner or pastry chef by verbalizing your entire thought process for the wedding cake only to finish your meeting by saying, 'I'm still not sure what I want.'"

 Love champagne, beige and cream-colored dresses for your bridesmaids?
 Then don't have them try on anything but neutral-colored dresses, suggests Karen Gramlich and Laura Booker of Winey Blonde Events Co.
 "If you see them in a different hue you may change your mind."
 It's simply not worth the stress of having to start back at square one.